bandprotocol/bandchain-docs/docs/develop/03-developer-tools/02-bandchain.js/client.md

 ## sendTxAsyncMode(data)

-Send a transaction in async mode, that is, send and returned immediantly without waiting for the transaction processes.
+Send a transaction in async mode, that is, send and returned immediately without waiting for the transaction processes.

 **Parameter**